Mr. Roboto Project: Roboto II

-For a brief time in 2001, the Mr. Roboto Project opened a second Wlkinsburg venue called Roboto II.
+For a brief time in 2001, the Mr. Roboto Project opened a second Wilkinsburg venue called Roboto II.
 The space was a much larger, 400-capacity show space and zine library.
 The building was just blocks from the original Wood Street location, which remained open.

 Roboto II featured larger touring acts including Atmosphere, Converge, Thursday, American Nightmare, Thrice, Bane, Piebald, The Lawrence Arms, Destroyer and many others.
 The space closed after less than a year of operation.

 Book

 In 2012, the book "Building a Better Robot: 10 Years of the Mr. Roboto Project" was released.
 It is an action-packed book that documents how the Mr. Roboto Project took place.